dilawar/ncbs/handbook/student_handbook.markdown

 your contingency grants are owned by you (you can take it when you leave), so it is inappropriate to ask the staff to fix them up for you.

-**Where to go for help:**
+## Where to go for help

 The Technical and Research Services Committee oversees these sections.
-Current members are: Dr. Sandeep Krishna, Dr. Minhaj, Dr. Sanjay Sane;
+Current members are Dr. Sandeep Krishna, Dr. Minhaj, Dr. Sanjay Sane;
 Dr. Akash Gulyani; Dr. Arati Ramesh; Mr. H. S. Venkataramana; Mr.
 Rengasamy; Mr. P.P.
 Ranjith (Secretary).